 Press the paper or object onto the adhesive on its roll, then pull your project away.
 The adhesive will adhere to the object.
 Do not try to pull the dot off the liner paper with your hands because the adhesive will stick to you and not to the paper.

 Use your paper piercing tool, the pointy end of your paper snips or tweezers to lift the adhesive off the roll and place it where it needs to go.

-Once you have a supply of them, you will find lots of uses for them.
+Once you have a supply of glue dots and other special adhesives, you will find lots of uses for them.